Francis Leigh, 1st Earl of Chichester: Family

-He married twice, and within a year his first wife, July 1617, Susan Banning née Northam, died childless.
-His second marriage on 31 July 1617 was to the widow Audrey, daughter of John Boteler, 1st Baron Boteler of Bramfield by Elizabeth Villiers, and niece of James I's favourite, George Villiers, 1st Duke of Buckingham.
+He married twice, and within a year his first wife, 31 July 1617, Susan Banning née Northam, died childless.
+His second marriage, (settlement 20 Jan.
+1618), to Audrey,widow of Sir Francis Anderson (d.
+22 Dec.
+1616) of Stratton, Beds., daughter of John Boteler, 1st Baron Boteler of Bramfield by Elizabeth Villiers, and niece of James I's favourite, George Villiers, 1st Duke of Buckingham.
 The couple had two daughters.

 His eldest daughter, Lady Elizabeth Leigh, married Thomas Wriothesley, 4th Earl of Southampton who inherited the Earldom of Chichester on Leigh's death.
 Their only child, Lady Elizabeth Wriothesley, would marry Joceline Percy, 11th Earl of Northumberland.

 His second daughter, Mary married George Villiers, 4th Viscount Grandison.
 Their granddaughter, Harriet Villiers, was the mother of Pitt the Elder.